|

 Biography: |

-| | John Beatty is a Richmond resident and artist who comes from a family of Ontario painters.
-He is related to John William Beatty who painted with members of the Group of Seven and later became acting principal of the Ontario College of Art He has been artistically motivated and interested in art all of his life.
-This interest began when he started accompanying his father on plein air excursions(painting outdoors) around where he lived.
+| John Beatty is a Richmond resident and artist who comes from a family of Ontario painters.
+He is related to John William Beatty who painted with members of the Group of Seven and later became acting principal of the Ontario College of Art.
+John has been artistically motivated and interested in art all of his life.
+School art projects and sports provided him with the subject matter he needed to practice his developing drawing skills.
+Coming from a small town , he loved the great outdoors and its connection with nature.
+This interest began when he started accompanying his father and uncles on plein air excursions (painting outdoors) around where he lived.

-He also enjoys changing older paintings to try out new ideas and teachings.
-Older paintings sometime get painted over when they don’t meet his demand for quality works.
-It is discouraging for him to see how so much subject matter for his paintings has been destroyed in the name of progress. |
+John also enjoys changing older paintings to try out new ideas and teachings.
+Older paintings sometime get painted over when they don't meet his demand for quality work.
+He believes the best are yet to come.

 |